Intercoin/CommunityCoinContract/docs/contracts/StakingPool.md

 ### buyLiquidityAndStake

 > Notice: method will receive reserveToken token then will add to liquidity pool and stake it.
-User will obtain shares
+Sender will obtain shares

 Arguments